 Another option is lens replacement surgery, an innovative treatment which can correct a wide range of visual problems as well as treating and preventing the development of cataracts.

 Arranging your presbyopia treatment

 If you’re having problems with your reading vision, or you’re finding the reliance on your reading glasses is starting to become an issue, come and see us for a free consultation to discuss your options.

 Our surgeons are highly trained by the NHS and are all Fellows of the Royal College of Ophthalmologists or equivalent organisations.
 They’re some of the best in the world and you’ll be working with the same surgeon throughout your treatment.
-We have clinics and hospitals all over the UK, including two in London, so there is sure to be a treatment centre close to you.
+We have clinics and hospitals all over the UK, including our flagship London hospital, so there is sure to be a treatment centre close to you.

 By Author: Amir Hamid

 Mr. Amir Hamid is a Clinical Lead for Vision Correction and an expert refractive surgeon, based in London.